processone/docs.ejabberd.im/content/admin/configuration.md

 The option `auth_password_format` is supported, for details see section [Internal](#internal).
-Please note that if you use SQL auth method and set SCRAM format, old plain passwords tha may be stored in the database are not automatically scrammed.
+Please note that if you use SQL auth method and set SCRAM format, old plain passwords that may be stored in the database are not automatically scrammed.
 For that, you can execute the command: